kdavies4/ModelicaRes/README.txt

 **Utilities to set up and analyze Modelica simulation experiments**

-ModelicaRes is a free, open-source tool to conveniently manage Modelica_ simulations, interpret results, and create publishable figures.
+ModelicaRes is a free, open-source tool to manage Modelica_ simulations, interpret results, and create publishable figures.
 It is possible to

 - auto-generate simulation scripts,
 - browse data,